 To avoid disastrous mistakes later on, provide effective and thorough training from the get go.
-Training should always include instruction on how to use and care for all pieces of equipment, how to complete different types of jobs, and any general landscaping knowledge necessary to your business.
+Training should always include instruction on how to use and care for all pieces of landscaping equipment, how to complete different types of lawn and yard care jobs, and any general landscaping knowledge necessary to your business.
 Always have a more experienced person alongside until your trainee is up to speed.

 Keep employees motivated